aegomez/js-adv-exercises/README.md

 ## Algorithms

 - Merge two sorted arrays where one has enough space at the end for the other.
+- Write a function that will reverse N sized blocks of an array.

 ## Author